werc/migration-zf2-zf3/README.md

 # Migrating ZF2 to ZF3

-> This quide (in progress) should provide steps that might help you migrating ZF2 application to ZF3 in minimum steps.
+> This quide (in progress) should provide informations that might help you migrating ZF2 application to ZF3 in minimum steps.